dinakazakevich/qe-spree-playwright/playwright/README.md

 ## Local Installation

-Please follow [Spree Quickstart guide](https://spreecommerce.org/docs/developer/getting-started/quickstart) to setup your Spree application using the Spree starter.
+Please follow [Spree Quickstart guide](https://spreecommerce.org/docs/developer/getting-started/quickstart) to set up your Spree application using the Spree starter.

-After following the above, use the steps blow to run Playwright tests against the development instance running locally
+After following the above, use the steps below to run Playwright tests against the development instance running locally

 ```
 npx playwright test